Click here for an ad-free PDF version of this talk!

 Back injuries are some of the most prevalent and hardest-to-prevent injuries on the job.
 According to the Bureau of Labor Statistics, more than one million workers suffer back injuries each year, and back injuries account for one of every five workplace injuries or illnesses.
 These types of injuries account for a large majority of worker’s compensation claims every year.

 - An individual is lifting up an object

 - Using improper lifting techniques, such as lifting with the back and not the legs

 - Lifting an object that is too heavy for the individual

 Ways to Prevent Back Injuries

-Eliminate– The best way to protect individuals against back injuries is to eliminate as many lifts as possible during the work day.
-Using equipment such as forklifts, heavy equipment, dollies, etc are the best way to achieve eliminating handling and lifting objects by hand.
-Break down large or heavy objects that pose a hazard when lifting into smaller safer loads when possible.
+Eliminate– The best way to protect individuals against back injuries is to eliminate as many lifts as possible during the workday.
+Using equipment such as forklifts, heavy equipment, dollies, etc., is the best way to eliminate handling and lifting objects by hand.
+Break down large or heavy objects that pose a hazard when lifting into smaller, safer loads when possible.

 - Are there hazardous lifts we can eliminate in our daily operations?